JosephABudd/kickzig/README.md

 #### Screen panels

-I haven't added the commands for adding panels to and removeing panels from screens.
+I haven't added the commands for adding panels to and removing panels from screens.

 ### DVUI tools for the developer